Insoft-UK/Xprime/UPDATE.md

 ### Xprime 26.2
-There have been some significant changes to Xprime in the upcoming 26.2 release.
-One of the biggest changes is the removal of Export.
-With the new way files are opened and saved in 26.2, exporting is no longer needed.
-For example, if you had a project written in PPL+ and wanted to save an HPPRGM version somewhere on disk, you previously had to use Export → Quick as HPPRGM.
-In the upcoming release, you can simply use Save As and choose the file type.

-This doesn’t just apply to PRGM, PRGM+, and PPL files — you can also open an HPNOTE file, edit it, and save it as NTF, NOTE, HPNOTE, etc. This workflow has been significantly simplified.
+- **Export feature removed**: The traditional Export menu is no longer needed because the new file handling makes it redundant.

+- **Improved Save workflow**: Instead of exporting to another file type (e.g., saving a PPL+ project as an HPPRGM), you can now use Save As and directly choose the file format you want.
+This works for all supported file types (PRGM, PPL, HPPRGM, etc.).

+- **Editing and saving other file types simplified**: Files like HPNOTE can now be opened, edited, and saved as any other supported note format (NTF, NOTE, etc.) without extra steps.

-You can now also easily change the project name.
-It’s no longer based on the parent folder; instead, whatever you name the .xprimeproj file becomes your project name.
+- **Project naming simplified**: The project name is no longer tied to the parent folder; instead, the .xprimeproj file name determines the project name.

-There have also been several build improvements.
-If you’re writing an application, the build option now produces an HPAPPPRGM file.
-If it’s a regular program (no HPAPPDIR folder), it builds an HPPRGM file.
+- **Improved build outputs**: When building code:
+  - Applications now build directly to HPAPPPRGM files.
+  - Regular programs (without an HPAPPDIR) build to HPPRGM.

+These changes greatly simplify the development workflow in Xprime, especially around file management and builds — moving away from the older export-centric process to a more intuitive open/save workflow.